dhiway/cord.js/packages/vc-export/README.md

   - functions that verify three proof types:
     - holder's self-signed proof over the credential digest
     - credential digest proof that assures the integrity of disclosed attributes, holder identity, legitimations and delegations
-    - mark proof that assures the credential is attested by the identity disclosed as the `issuer` and not revoked
+    - credential proof that assures the credential is attested by the identity disclosed as the `issuer` and not revoked
   - a function to validate the disclosed stream properties against the schema of a CORD MType, which is a prescriptive schema detailing fields and their data types.
 - vc-js suites: tooling to integrate CORD VCs with `vc-js` and `jsonld-signatures^5.0.0`
   - `suites`: contains suites to verify the three CORD proof types that secure a CORD VC.